Home / Stream/ Working with Data/ Packs/Packs Publication Standards

 Verifying the Pack ID

-You must review your Pack’s settings to verify that the Pack satisfies all of the following criteria.
+You must review your Pack Settings to verify that the Pack satisfies all of the following criteria.

 Display Name

-A human-friendly version of the Pack name as defined above.
+A friendly, human-readable version of the Pack name, as defined above.

 Version